-But the reality is blogs and YouTube channels take time to keep alive.
+But the reality is blogs and such take work to keep alive.
 They cost time, actual dollars (webhosting for many of us, security layers, etc. and equipment such as laptops and tablets to record and create content), and something else unseen: personal energy.
 True, some come to these platforms to make a quick buck but many of us do it as we are givers.
 We want to share, we want to make someone’s life a little easier, we want to connect with others.

 Enter a hard truth: we also get used.

 Enter a second hard truth: getting used sucks.